DawodRafoka/petBallDispenser/README.md

  Once all required packages are downloaded move on to Database setup.
  ### Database
- Download the SeniorDesign.bak file, this is the MSSQLSever schema nesscary to run our website.
-Once that is downloaded open and import the backup via
- MS SQL server managemet studio.
+ Download the SeniorDesign.bak file in the Database backup folder, this is the MSSQLSever schema nesscary to run our website.
+Once that is downloaded open and import the backup via MS SQL server managemet studio.
 Once that backup is restored navigate to Petballdispenser.py and change the following line of code to the correct name of your system.

      conn = pyodbc.connect('Driver={SQL Server};'
                     'Server=<YourPCName>;'